Team Leader - Mr G. Smith

 - UK Geographical Issues

 Assessment is via two 90 minute papers making up between them, 75% of the final grade and a decision making exercise worth 25%.
 Fieldwork is an integral part of the course also.

 In the Sixth Form the subject is studied in much more depth and follows the Edexcel GCE Specification.

 There is a compulsory requirement to complete at least 4 days of fieldwork away from school.
-A residential course is integral to Year 13, one day field activities may also take place.
+A residential course is integral to the Geography course, one day field activities may also take place.